architect/arc.codes/src/views/docs/en/guides/extend/architect-plugins.md

 description: How to extend Architect using lifecycle hooks
 ---

+> ⚠️ NOTE: Plugin supports exist only in architect version 8.5.0-RC.2 and above.

 Using [`@macros`][macros] allows you to augment the Architect-generated CloudFormation before deployment.
 However, augmenting CloudFormation may not be sufficient for certain extensions.
 For example, if you want to extend Architect with:

 - Your own custom Lambda integrations (e.g. Kinesis Stream or Lex conversation bot) and want Architect to create, hydrate and be able to retrieve the logs for these functions